I will admit that I am a bit of a cake snob. And judging by how much cake is often left over after any get-together I can see that I am not alone.

 In a separate bowl, add the grated or chopped unsweetened chocolate and the cocoa powder.
 Measure 1/2 cup of the drained cherry juice.
 If you don’t have the full amount, add water to make a total of 1/2 cup of liquid.
 If you have extra, drink it!
 Heat the cherry liquid until boiling and add to the chocolate.
 Mix until smooth.
 Add the amaretto liqueur and mix completely.
 Set bowl aside.

 In a mixing bowl, beat the butter until creamy.
 Add each of the sugars and continue beating until well combined.
-Add the eggs one at a time until the mixture has the look of whipped cream.
+Add the eggs one at a time and beat until the mixture has the look of whipped cream.
 Scrape the sides of the bowl to make sure all the butter has been blended in.
 Add the sour cream (or buttermilk) and almond extract and gently mix in.

 Add about a third of the flour mixture to the butter mixture and gently fold it in with a spatula.
 You don’t want to over mix or you will lose your “fluff”.
 Add about a third of the chocolate mixture and gently combine.
 Repeat this process with the flour and chocolate until all is mixed in.